Do not delay the assessment of your sleep if you display symptoms of OSA.

 1. Our Sleep Technician come by your house at the time and date scheduled

-2. Set up the Alice NightONE test
+2. Set up the Alice NightONE device

 3. Come back the next morning to collect the equipment